cnnrrss/ten-x-coder/frameworks/aws/DataPipeline.md

 Can inherift properties from parent components.

+### Instances
+When AWS Data Pipeline runs a pipeline, it compiles the pipeline components to create a set of **actionable instances**.

 ### Task Runners

 A task runner is an application that polls AWS Data Pipeline for tasks and then performs those tasks.